sidewalklabs/dtpr-bot/README.md

 To learn more about how Dialog-Flow handles requests, entities and conversational context you can read the [documentation](https://dialogflow.com/docs).

 ### Fulfillment Code
-The custom fulfillment code is a series of Node functions which are executed as handlers when intents are triggered.
+The [fulfillment code](https://github.com/normative/dtpr-bot/blob/master/fulfillment/index.js) is a series of Node functions which are executed as handlers when intents are triggered.
 To function correctly the Node in the source directory must be copied into your Dialog-Flow agent's fulfillment section or deployed on an external server using Dialog-Flow's webhook implementation.

 ## Getting Started